-Figure I.4 decoding process using bitstream reconstruction of HEVC tile
+Figure G.4 decoding process using bitstream reconstruction of HEVC tile

 Note1 The HEVC picture is rectangular picture.
 In other words, the merged picture is rectangular picture.
 To conformant this condition, it need to consider the resolution of each video component and placement of each video component in the merged picture.
 For example, if all video components are the same resolution, the merged picture can be rectangular picture by arranging from pictures horizontally (or vertically).